 The seat is full-sized so will be comfortable to sit on no matter how long your trip to the bathroom is.
 The sturdy structure has a 350 lbs weight capacity which is slightly higher than the original bucket toilets above.

-However, the waste container is smaller than the other options, so this loo is more suited so singular users.
+However, the waste container is smaller than the other options, so this loo is more suited to singular users.

 Folding toilets, like the one pictured above, may be tempting if you’re planning a camping trip.
-But unless saving space is a top priority, we’d steer clear of these options.
+But unless saving space is a top priority, I’d steer clear of these options.

 They act as a compact folding alternative to a bucket with a seat on.
 Instead of the bag pictured you can put a bucket there to collect the waste.

 However, these seats aren’t the most reliable at keeping in smells because the setup can be gappy.
 It’s also worth bearing in mind that they’re typically too short to fit the standard 5-gallon sized bucket.